 As mentioned above the soles of the boots are not solid and are cushioned with air pockets.
 This is common enough in cheaper models of boots and probably ties in with the very reasonable price.
 Again, this should not be an issue for light hiking use but will cause issues at some point under heavy off-trail use.

 The first thing to mention is that the Banderas come with a 1 year warranty from date of purchase but there is a proviso.
 They are warranted to to be free from manufacturer’s defects, as long as the damage is not caused by wear-related use.

 This of course leaves room for interpretation but if something busts after only a month or two I think they would be hard pushed not to offer you something.
 Short of hiking over hot lava or some other mad and extreme conditions, the basics should be expected to hold up for a period under reasonable conditions.

 Based on all the reviews I have read, the construction, the brand, etc. I think that overall, the Hi-Tec Bandera Hiking Boots are good boots for the price you have to pay.
-You can’t go far wrong for sixty bucks or so but you need to set your expectations correctly.
+You can’t go far wrong for what you’re paying, but you need to set your expectations correctly.
 Click on the image at the link above to check live price information on Amazon.